 Desktop Install (Recommended): ROS, RViz, demos, tutorials.

-sudo dnf install ros-humble-desktop
+sudo dnf install ros-iron-desktop

 ROS-Base Install (Bare Bones): Communication libraries, message packages, command line tools.
 No GUI tools.

-sudo dnf install ros-humble-ros-base
+sudo dnf install ros-iron-ros-base

 Set up your environment by sourcing the following file.